 “Changing career was a huge and difficult decision.
 There was so much to consider.
-I was on good money, had free flights, perks in the airport.
+I was on good money and had free flights, and perks at the airport.
 It was a big, big decision but I knew that I needed to put my family first and have more time with my children.

 Understanding Family Life and Extra Support

-Having studied her Level 8 degree when she had two young children at home, Fran understands how to tutor learners who may need flexibility and extra support while managing a busy family life.
+Having studied for her level 8 degree when she had two young children at home, Fran understands how to tutor learners who may need flexibility and extra support while managing busy family life.